Generic selectors

 1. Open QGIS: Launch QGIS.

-3. **Create a New Connection**: Click “New” to create a new connection.
+3. Create a new connection: Click New to create a new connection.

-– **Port**: Typically, the port is `1433` for SQL Server unless configured otherwise.
+• Port: The default port for SQL Server is 1433, unless it has been configured otherwise.

 How do I configure QGIS to use Windows Authentication for connecting to MSSQL?

-To use Windows Authentication for connecting QGIS to MSSQL:
+To use Windows Authentication when connecting QGIS to MSSQL:

 1. Enable Windows Authentication: Ensure that your SQL Server instance is configured to allow Windows Authentication.